 Ocean law and policy, which is based on the law of the sea and sound science keeps developing in many places including United Nations bodies in New York and Nairobi, the International Maritime Organisation (IMO) in London, the International Seabed Authority (ISA) in Kingston or the Arctic Council in Iceland.
-Wherever they are, ACOPS participates both directly or indirectly, to guide policy making.
+Wherever they are, ACOPS participates both directly or indirectly, to inform policy making.

 In fact, ACOPS started 67 years ago, as the coordinating Advisory Committee on Oil Pollution of the Sea, established in 1952 by Lord Callaghan as one of the world’s first environmental non-government organisations.